powplowdevs/SpyView/README.md

 </p>

 <p align="center">
-  <b>A Chrome extension that detects and classifies online trackers and fingerprinting activity in real-time locally, with no external sync or servers.</b>
+  <b>A browser extension that detects and classifies online trackers and fingerprinting activity in real-time locally, with no external sync or servers.</b>
 </p>

 <p align="center">